A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

 \textbf{1) Metric Learning}.
-One of the popular approaches for FSRE is metric learning, such as Siamese and Prototypical networks \cite{Snell2017PrototypicalNF,dingprototypical}, which learn text representations and metric functions through a meta-learning framework.
-The model is optimized by reducing the distances between query samples and their corresponding class prototypes.
-When dealing with a new instance, the FSRE model assigns it to the nearest relation class prototype. \citeauthor{liu2022learn} \shortcite{liu2022learn} incorporated a parameter-less prototype rectification module to promote FSRE, which comprises two gate mechanisms to rectify the prototype information.
-Another common approach is introducing external information to compensate for the limited information in FSRE.
-For example, \citeauthor{Qu2020FewshotRE} \shortcite{Qu2020FewshotRE} proposed a global relation graph with text descriptions of entities and relations collected from Wikidata. \citeauthor{gao2019hybrid} \shortcite{gao2019hybrid} proposed a hybrid attention-based prototypical network tackle the noisy problem in few-shot relation extraction.
+One popular approach for FSRE is metric learning \cite{liu2022learn,Qu2020FewshotRE}, where the term ``metric'' refers to the distance function used to measure the similarity or dissimilarity between samples in the embedding space.
+The model is optimized by minimizing the distances between query samples and their corresponding class prototypes, thereby improving its ability to assign new instances to the nearest relation class prototype.
+A relevant approach is learning prototypes of relations from the contextual information for capturing the semantics of relations, which significantly improves accuracy \cite{ding2020prototypical}.
+Some approaches \cite{zhao2024few,gao2019hybrid,yu2020bridging,yu2022dependency} also introduce external information to compensate for the limited information in FSRE.
+For example, \citeauthor{Qu2020FewshotRE} \shortcite{Qu2020FewshotRE} proposed a global relation graph with text descriptions of entities and relations collected from Wikidata. \citeauthor{gao2019hybrid} \shortcite{gao2019hybrid} proposed a hybrid attention-based prototypical network to tackle the noisy problem in FSRE.
 They designed instance-level and feature-level attention to highlight important instances and features. \citeauthor{yu2020bridging} \shortcite{yu2020bridging} proposed a multi-prototype embedding network to jointly extract relation triples.
 The prototype representations learned by specifical prototype-aware regularization can inject the implicit correlations between entities and relations.
-MapRE \cite{dong2021mapre} proposes to consider both label-agnostic and label-aware semantic mapping information for few-shot relation extraction.
-HCRP \cite{han2021exploring} proposes to learn relation label information by contrastive learning and allow the model adaptively learn to focus on hard work.
-To endow a new model with the ability to optimize rapidly, several studies have explored applying meta learning to RE.
-REGRAB \cite{Qu2020FewshotRE} proposes a Bayesian meta-learning method by incorporating an external global relation graph.
+MapRE \cite{dong2021mapre} considered both label-agnostic and label-aware semantic mapping information for few-shot relation extraction.
+HCRP \cite{han2021exploring} learned relation label information by contrastive learning and allowed the model to adaptively learn to focus on hard work.
+To endow a new model with the ability to optimize rapidly, REGRAB \cite{Qu2020FewshotRE} proposes a Bayesian meta-learning method by incorporating an external global relation graph.
 Overall, these approaches leverage metric learning strategies to learn a distance metric or similarity function, which can not only effectively distinguish between different types of relations but also facilitate better generalization from a limited number of labeled data for certain relations.